jvierine/signal_processing_course/README.md

 - Sonar exercise in ch10 has been removed
 - Convolution of two rectangles example has been removed
 - Moved Fur Elise to Spectral Analysis (ch16)
+- Added exercise with solution for ch15 (DFT)

 ## To do
 - Fix the rectangular signal exercise